-In describing the the pressure method above we deferred describing the time discretization of the explicit terms.
-We have historically used the quasi-second order Adams-Bashforth method for all explicit terms in both the momentum and tracer equations.
-This is still the default mode of operation but it is now possible to use alternate schemes for tracers (see Section 2.16).
+In describing the pressure method above we deferred describing the time discretization of the explicit terms.
+We have historically used the quasi-second order Adams-Bashforth method (AB-II) for all explicit terms in both the momentum and tracer equations.
+This is still the default mode of operation but it is now possible to use alternate schemes for tracers (see Section 2.16), or a 3rd order Adams-Bashforth method (AB-III).
 In the previous sections, we summarized an explicit scheme as: